colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 ---
 title: "How We Redesigned CoLab.coop"
 summary: We put it off.
 We focused on client projects.
 We did a refresh.
 We weren't satisfied.
-Here's how we finally went ahead with a full redesign our site, and how we got it done.
+Here's how we went ahead with a full redesign of our site, and how we finally got it done.
 date: 2014-12-20
 authors: [Ralph, Jenn]
 readfullarticle: how-we-redesigned-colab-coop